-Jadeite D-handle mugs and cereal bowls were produced up until 1976 and some of the last original patterns of Jadeite dishes to be produced.
+Jadeite D-handle mugs and cereal bowls were produced up until 1974 and were some of the last original patterns of Jadeite dishes to be produced.

 2000: Anchor Hocking Reproductions Celebrate the Past

-In 2000, Anchor Hocking reproduced some Jadeite pieces to pay homage to the originals, which included batter bowls, casserole dishes, and baking pans.
+In 2000, Anchor Hocking produced some reproduction and fantasy Jadeite pieces to pay homage to the originals, which included batter bowls, casserole dishes, and baking pans.
 These pieces are clearly marked “2000” on the bottom, as to not be confused with original pieces.

 Anchor Hocking only produced the 2000 pieces for a limited time, but were recalled due to quality issues.
 2000 line Jadeite dishes were made in Brazil, as you can see with the sticker barcode label: